Online Therapy FAQ

 I would personally feel extremely uncomfortable as we must take preventive measures as directed by the Public Health authorities.
 We are required to maintain social distance and wear personal protective equipment throughout the sessions.
 This will act as a barrier to connect.

 As said above, I will miss being able to offer my client a bottle of water or Kleenex.
-Rather I feel the in-person sessions during this crisis would be more scary and stressful than helpful.
+Rather I feel that in-person sessions during this crisis would be scarier and more stressful, than helpful.

 I hope these answers satisfied your queries! – Satvinder Khurme MSW, RSW